Tom Long

 Publications

 My most recent book, A Small State's Guide to Influence in World Politics,Link opens in a new window was published in 2022 by Oxford University Press, as part of the Bridging the Gap Series.
 My first book, Latin America Confronts the United StatesLink opens in a new window: Asymmetry and Influence, was first published by Cambridge University Press in 2015 (paperback 2017).
 It was named one of the best books of 2016 by Foreign Affairs.
-My articles have appeared in major Politics and IR journals including International Organization, World Politics, International Security, International Affairs, International Studies Review, and Perspectives on Politics, and regional studies journals such as Bulletin of Latin American Research, Latin American Research Review, and Foro Internacional.
+My articles have appeared across the top journals in Politics and International Relation including the American Political Science Review, International Organization, World Politics, International Security, International Affairs, International Studies Review, and Perspectives on Politics; in top history journals including Past & Present and Diplomatic History; and in regional studies journals such as Bulletin of Latin American Research, Latin American Research Review, and Foro Internacional.

-I chair the Robert A. Pastor North American Research Initiative,Link opens in a new window and am co-editing a new volume, North American Regionalism: Stagnation, Decline, or Renewal?Link opens in a new window, with Eric Hershberg, as a result of that collaboration.
-It is forthcoming with University of New Mexico Press in December 2023.
-I also co-edited a policy-focused volume with Alan Bersin, North America 2.0: Forging a Continental FutureLink opens in a new window, which was released by the North American Institutes at the Woodrow Wilson Center in November 2022.
+I chaired the Robert A. Pastor North American Research InitiativeLink opens in a new window and co-edited the volume, North American Regionalism: Stagnation, Decline, or Renewal?Link opens in a new window, with Eric Hershberg, as a result of that collaboration (University of New Mexico Press, December 2023).
+That book has been published in Spanish by El Colegio de México (July 2024).
+I also co-edited a policy-focused volume with Alan Bersin, North America 2.0: Forging a Continental FutureLink opens in a new window, which was released by the North American Institutes at the Woodrow Wilson Center in November 2022 and in Spanish by Institute of the Americas in 2023.

 More information about my research can be found on my publications page.